 Advanced knowledge and skills in the design and development of production systems are needed in order to address emerging challenges.
-The master’s program in Sustainable Production Development fosters knowledge and skills of graduates that contribute to a renewal of industrial production.
-Through strong industrial interaction and holistic perspectives, the program provides a basis for interesting and important roles in industry, consultancy, and research studies.
+The master’s programme in Sustainable Production Development fosters knowledge and skills of graduates that contribute to a renewal of industrial production.
+Through strong industrial interaction and holistic perspectives, the programme provides a basis for interesting and important roles in industry, consultancy and research studies.

 Sustainable Production Development at KTH